syncfusion-content/uwp-docs/uwp/Localization.md

 ## Editing default culture strings

 You can change the default string of any control by adding the default .resw files ([from GitHub](https://github.com/syncfusion/uwp-controls-localization-resource-files)) to `Resources` folder of your application.
-Syncfusion&reg; UWP controls reads the default string from the .resw files of application if its added.
+Syncfusion UWP controls reads the default string from the .resw files of application if its added.